In this special 4-part article, FBT goes back to the best era in gaming (so he says) –

 Built by gamers for gamers, Doom may have been underground but like an earthquake its impact was seismic, sending shockwaves through the gaming world and eventually reaching the real world; referenced in The Simpsons, Friends and ER, Doom was part of the nineties zeitgeist, gaming’s Nevermind or Pulp Fiction and in modern terms, it was bigger than Facebook, affecting workplace productivity and causing issues on company networks.

 Doom even slowed Microsoft’s world domination; When their ads for Windows 95 asked ‘where do you want to go today?’
-Gamers replied ‘DOS’ - the platform W95 was replacing and the only sure-fire way to game on PC.
-Gamers weren’t going to risk losing Doom (it was rumoured Doom was installed on more PCs than W95) and Microsoft, realising Doom’s dedicated fanbase was the future, developed Direct-X which allowed games to play ‘as’ a Window.
+Gamers replied ‘DOS’ - the only sure-fire way to game on PC.
+Gamers weren’t going to risk losing Doom to this Windows thing (it was rumoured Doom was installed on more PCs than W95), and Microsoft, realising Doom’s dedicated fanbase was the future, developed Direct-X which allowed games to play ‘as’ a Window.
 It was a watershed moment; Doom was ported to Windows (by some bloke called Gabe Newell), and Bill Gates appeared ‘in’ Doom during a W95 Expo to prove Windows was the future - a video game created by a bunch of lads made Bill Gates, at the height of his power, say ‘if you can’t beat’em…’ It gave Gabe Newell some ideas too.

 And Doom pissed off parents, like every good trend should.
 Doom wasn’t the first game to show death but this time you really were in there, up close – with a chainsaw.
 Stories of players passing out, getting motion sickness and post-traumatic stress triggered Parent Groups who classified Doom as top-tier evil alongside Ren & Stimpy.
 ‘Killology researcher’ David Grossman coined the phrase ‘murder simulator’ and it was said this new era of games could turn kids into killers; Doom was held accountable for the Columbine Massacre.